jdussold/myFlix-client/README.md

 It uses the **useEffect** hook to fetch the movie data from the server when the component is mounted and updates.
 It also has a state variable and event handlers to handle updates to the user's favorite list and a function to send a PUT request to the server to update the user's favorite list.

-This is an overview of how the components are organized and how they interact with each other and the server-side.
-With these components, the myFlix client-side application should provide a seamless and rich user experience for movie enthusiasts.

 **ProfileView**

 ![ProfileView](/src/img/ProfileView.jpg){:align="center"}